-Anyone should be able to preview book chapters on Springerlink once the book becomes available as ebook.
+Anyone is able to preview book chapters on Springerlink also available as an ebook.
 If you would like a print copy for review, please send me, Eduardo Navas, an e-mail with your information and motivation for requesting a print version.

 For all questions, please feel free to contact me at eduardo_at_navasse_dot_net.

 See chapter excerpts below .

 Sections: Sampling Defined—From Photography to Remix—The Three Chronological Stages of Mechanical Reproduction—The Four Stages of Remix—Analytics: From Photography to Remix Culture—The Regressive Ideology of Remix

 Chapter Two: Remix[ing] Music

 Sections: A Night at Kadan, San Diego, CA—Dub, B Sides and Their [re]versions in the Threshold of Remix—The Threshold in Dub—Dub: From Acetate to Digital—Subversion and the Threshold—Dub in Hip Hop—Down Tempo and Drum ‘n’ Bass—Analytics: From Reggae to Electronic Dub—Dub ‘n’ Theory—Dub-b-[ing] the Threshold—Dub ‘n’ Remix—Bonus Beats: Remix as Composing